 The trip to Leavenworth, in a prison bus, took two days.
 We arrived in Leavenworth in the evening and after being searched, showered, clothed, and given a new mug shot, I was put in a big cell with five other prisoners.
 Another fish tank.
 I was in that cell for about a month and only went out for showers twice a week, and to the mess hall to eat.
 We did get books, canteen privileges, and some magazines to read.
 And of course with six men in the same cell, there were a lot of stories to tell.
 We had no trouble with each other and the month passed OK.
 Soon I made friends with three cons who hung out together and they accepted me, after they found out they could trust me.
 I had one problem soon after with another con.
 I was coming through a narrow corridor between the cell house and the yard, when I met another con coming the other way.
-He deliberately should red me and said "watch where you're going, punk."
+He deliberately shouldered me and said "watch where you're going, punk."
 In about ten seconds he was on the floor begging me to stop kicking him, which I was doing, after I had knocked him down.
 The word gets around, and if somebody asks for trouble, they can always find more than they can handle.
 Including me!

 One day Slats told me he had a plan to escape, but it would take two guys.
-I was told to defecate and urinate in, but not in those words.
-The flushing Of course I was interested.
+Of course I was interested.
 I had just started a en year sentence.
-This was was controlled from outside.
-The walls and the floor were steel.
-In a few on January 18, 1954 and it got dark about 4:30pm, especially when it was minutes the doors closed.
-And then the light went out! cloudy.
-We had been taking turns working on the bars for about five minutes I had been in another dark hole several years earlier in the Los Angeles and were making good progress and in about five minutes more would County Jail for beating another prisoner very badly.
-I spent six weeks in be out the window and on the ground outside the cell that dark hole, but at least I had on long johns.
-And the house.
-Then someone, a guard, hollered "what's going jail had heat.
-The main cell house in Alcatraz has no heat, A Lament on down there."
-Then he started blowing his whistle and but there were radiators in D-block.
-Being naked, it wasn't long before I felt the cold, and knew that soon I would hollering "escape."
-We came down out of the window and That dark man scattered, but it didn't take long before we were caught. have to do something about it.
-So I started pacing, doing I was hustled over to isolation, stripped, and thoroughly back and front push aways from the bars, pushups on the Still lives floor and squats.
-When I got tired I would lay down on my searched.
-Our escape attempt was on the 18th of January and on side, curled up in a fetal position and sleep until I woke up Deep inside me the 19th two cons grabbed two guards.
-They tied them cold.
-And then do it all over again.
-I was fed a big chunk up separately and got their keys.
-One guard got loose Waiting of bread with water once a day and every three days, I and sounded the alarm.
-After negotiations, the cons had a meal consisting of a baked potato, a raw onion, But his armor surrendered.
-One or both of them implicated Slats some peas, all mixed up, and water.
-I didn't get scurvy, and me in their attempted escape, or whatever it was. but I didn't gain any weight either!
-From the meal count Is rusting One morning about 4am the door opened and I was I think I was in that dark strip cell for 29 days.
-I hadn't handcuffed and taken to another part of the prison. heard a voice and I did not make any sounds while I was And he will soon There was a prison train car there, bars on the windows in there.
-I have been told since then that a prisoner could and they were blacked out.
-I was shackled ankle to ankle not be kept in the dark hole more than 19 days.
-Also, for 14 Deteriorate to another prisoner we all knew where we were going. days.
-But the rule makers in Alcatraz could do whatever Into dust they wanted.
-After all, they made the rules.
-And so will One morning both doors opened and I was told to come LAST STOP: ALCATRAZ Τ
+This was on January 18, 1954 and it got dark about 4:30pm, especially when it was cloudy.
+We had been taking turns working on the bars for about five minutes and were making good progress and in about five minutes more would be out the window and on the ground outside the cell house.
+Then someone, a guard, hollered "what's going on down there."
+Then he started blowing his whistle and hollering "escape."
+We came down out of the window and scattered, but it didn't take long before we were caught.
+I was hustled over to isolation, stripped, and thoroughly searched.

+Our escape attempt was on the 18th of January and on the 19th two cons grabbed two guards.
+They tied them up separately and got their keys.
+One guard got loose and sounded the alarm.
+After negotiations, the cons surrendered.
+One or both of them implicated Slats and me in their attempted escape, or whatever it was.
+One morning about 4am the door opened and I was handcuffed and taken to another part of the prison.
+There was a prison train car there, bars on the windows and they were blacked out.
+I was shackled ankle to ankle to another prisoner we all knew where we were going.
 Alcatraz!

+LAST STOP: ALCATRAZ